-As an alternative to the suite of amendments sought to better recognise rural residential activities in the Rural Production Zone, the subject property is sought to be re-zoned Rural Lifestyle.
-The zone better suits the nature and scale of land uses here.
-The rationale for this re-zoning is set out in Attachment 1.
+As an alternative to the suite of amendments sought to better recognise rural residential activities in the Rural Production Zone, the subject property, and the neighbouring two properties, are sought to be re-zoned Rural Lifestyle.
+The zone better suits the nature and scale of land uses at on these properties.
+The rationale for this rezoning is set out in Attachment 1.